GEP-1713: ListenerSets - Standard Mechanism to Merge Multiple Gateways

 // define this concept.
 When unspecified, all hostnames are matched.
 This

-// field is ignored for protocols that don't require hostname based
+// field is ignored for protocols that don't require hostname-based

 // matching.